Esperanto: Politics

 Esperanto has been placed in many proposed political situations.
 The most popular of these is the Europe–Democracy–Esperanto, which aims to establish Esperanto as the official language of the European Union.

-Grin's Report, published in 2005 by François Grin, found that the use of English as the lingua franca within the European Union costs billions annually and significantly benefits English-speaking countries financially.
+In 2005, Swiss economist François Grin published a report at the request of the Haut conseil de l'éducation that found that the use of English as the lingua franca within the European Union costs billions annually and significantly benefits English-speaking countries financially.
 The report considered a scenario where Esperanto would be the lingua franca, and found that it would have many advantages, particularly economically speaking, as well as ideologically.

 Left-wing currents exist in the wider Esperanto world, mostly organized through the Sennacieca Asocio Tutmonda founded by French theorist Eugène Lanti.
 Other notable Esperanto socialists include Nikolai Nekrasov and Vladimir Varankin, both of whom were put to death in October 1938 during the Stalinist repressions.
 Nekrasov was accused of being "an organizer and leader of a fascist, espionage, terrorist organization of Esperantists."

 Religion

 Oomoto

-The Oomoto religion encourages the use of Esperanto among its followers and includes Zamenhof as one of its deified spirits.
+The Oomoto religion in Japan encourages the use of Esperanto among its followers and includes Zamenhof as one of its deified spirits.